Banner Image

 Your executor can be anyone you choose, such as a close friend, relative, or solicitor.

-It is important to choose someone who is reliable and capable of handling the responsibilities that come with managing an estate.
+It is important to choose someone who is reliable, organised and capable of handling the responsibilities that come with managing an estate.
 In addition to managing your assets and distributing them to your beneficiaries, your executor will also need to handle any debts or taxes owed by your estate.

 YMCA relies on generous donations from people like you to support the young people we serve.
-Gifts in Wills account for approximately one-third of our voluntary income, which we utilise to fund various programmes that provide support, education, and opportunities to young people.
+Gifts in Wills account for approximately one-third of our voluntary income, which is used to fund programmes that provide support, education, and opportunities to young people.

-Your gift can make a real difference in the life of a young person, giving them the chance to reach their full potential and achieve their dreams.
+Your gift, however small or large, can make a real difference in the life of a young person, giving them the chance to reach their full potential and achieve their dreams.
 By remembering YMCA in your Will, you will be helping to ensure that young people receive the support and opportunities they need to thrive in life.

 If you have an existing Will and wish to include YMCA as a beneficiary, you can do so by asking a solicitor or Will writer to draft a ‘codicil’.